CatClawed/barrelwisdom/README.md

 Django supports many kinds of databases.
 Let's take PostgreSQL as an example:

 - Install [PostgreSQL](https://www.postgresql.org/download/).
-On MacOS I recommend to use [Postgres.app](https://postgresapp.com/) since it's much easier to get it up and running.
-For some Linux distro, you may have to build Postgres from source.
+On MacOS I recommend using[Postgres.app](https://postgresapp.com/) since it's much easier to get it up and running.

 4. Activate `virtualenv` for current shell: